Blackfoot (band): 2004–2011

 During 2004 a second resurrection of Blackfoot occurred with original members Jakson Spires, Greg T. Walker and Charlie Hargrett.
 Medlocke was not available, so the lead vocals role was given to Bobby Barth (band member of Axe).
 Spires died suddenly on March 16, 2005, at age 53, of an aneurysm, but the band decided to persevere.
 In compliance with the will of Spires, Austrian drummer Christoph Ullmann was hired as the new drummer.

 During 2006, the band toured and was joined by Skinny Molly's Jay Johnson (the son of Jimmy Johnson, their original co-producer) for guitar and vocals after Barth was sidelined for a shoulder and neck operation.
 Barth resumed performing later that year, as Johnson stayed on for a short time.
 During November 2006, Ullman left to return to Austria and was succeeded by Mark McConnell.
 In April 2007 Blackfoot dismissed Johnson and McConnell.
 That year the band toured and consisted of bassist Walker, Hargrett, Barth and drummer Michael Sollars.
 Later that year a live DVD was released.
 In 2009 Scott Craig was employed as drummer to succeed Sollars.

 During the spring of 2010, Barth was forced to undergo emergency back surgery.
 Former Lynyrd Skynyrd guitarist Mike Estes and current vocalist/guitarist for Skinny Molly was then employed for lead vocals/guitar and Kurt Pietro (drummer of Skinny Molly) replaced Scott Craig on drums.
 In the summer of 2011 Charlie Hargrett was replaced by Randy Peak.

 2012–2015

-In 2012, Rickey Medlocke reformed Blackfoot with a completely new line-up (see Members below), with him acting as their producer.
+In 2012 Rickey Medlocke reformed Blackfoot with a completely new line-up (see Members below), with him acting as their producer.

 Walker, Hargrett, Estes and Pietro subsequently regrouped under the band name Fired Guns.
-In 2015, Walker, Hargrett, Barth and Ullman began performing together again under the band name Warrior's Pride.
-Medlocke continues to perform with Lynyrd Skynyrd.
+Then in 2015, Walker, Hargrett, Barth and Ullman began performing together again under the band name Warrior's Pride.
+Medlocke continued to perform with Lynyrd Skynyrd and Walker eventually formed a new band called Two Wolf by the end of the decade.

-2016
+2016-present

 On August 5, 2016, Blackfoot released their first album in 20 years, Southern Native.
 The video for the song and samples were released on August 2, 2016, via regular channels and social media.

-Although there are no founding members of the band in its current lineup, Medlocke joins the band onstage for certain concerts.

-2021

-In 2021, Rickey Medlocke and company revised the line up once again- enlisting some experienced southern rockers from the upstate of South Carolina: